Pauline Hanson: Proposed Muslim immigration ban

 After the January 2017 Melbourne car attack, Hanson repeated her stance on banning Muslims from entering Australia.
-In a live interview after the attack, she stated: "all terrorist attacks in this country have been by Muslims", on which she was corrected by a journalist.
+In a live interview after the attack, she stated, "All terrorist attacks in this country have been by Muslims", on which she was corrected by a journalist.
 In response, the Islamic Council of Victoria asked for a public apology for Hanson's statement.

-On 24 March 2017, after the 2017 Westminster attack, Hanson made an announcement in a video posted to social media, holding up a piece of paper with her own proposed hash tag “#Pray4MuslimBan”.
-“That is how you solve the problem, put a ban on it and then let’s deal with the issues here”, she said.
+On 24 March 2017, after the 2017 Westminster attack, Hanson made an announcement in a video posted to social media, holding up a piece of paper with her own proposed hash tag "#Pray4MuslimBan".
+"That is how you solve the problem, put a ban on it and then let's deal with the issues here", she said.

+By 2026, Hanson's position had shifted from a total Muslim immigration ban to just banning immigrants from a number of Muslim nations.

+Halal

+In 2015, Hanson wrongly claimed that Halal certification in Australia was funding terrorism.

-On 22 June 2017, Hanson moved a motion in the Australian Senate calling on the government to respond to the Halal inquiry.
+On 22 June 2017, Hanson moved a motion in the Senate calling on the government to respond to the Halal inquiry.
 The motion was passed.

+Burqa

 On 17 August 2017, Hanson wore a burqa onto the floor of the Australian Senate in a move to rally support for a national ban of the religious attire, citing "national security" concerns.
-The move quickly became widely condemned by Labor, the Greens and the Liberal Party.
-In response, the Attorney-General George Brandis, who is tasked with giving advice on national security legislation, gave an "emotional" speech calling Hanson's stunt "an appalling thing to do" and advised Hanson "to be very very careful of the offense you may do to the religious sensibilities of other Australians", to which both Labor and Greens' Senators gave a standing ovation.
+The move quickly became widely condemned by Labor, the Greens, and the Liberal Party.
+In response, the Attorney-General George Brandis, who is tasked with giving advice on national security legislation, gave an "emotional" speech calling Hanson's stunt "an appalling thing to do" and advised Hanson "to be very very careful of the offense you may do to the religious sensibilities of other Australians", to which both Labor and Greens Senators gave a standing ovation.

+Climate change

+Hanson rejects scientific consensus on climate change and wants Australia to halt its climate mitigation strategies, build more coal-fired power plants and embrace nuclear power.
+One Nation's policies include abolishing the federal Department of Climate Change, which provides advice to government on these matters, and banning battery energy storage.

+In her address to the National Press Club on 17 June 2026, Hanson called climate change a "hoax", called for a ban on wind farm energy, incorrectly claimed the Clean Energy Finance Corporation had received $200 billion of taxpayers' funding and claimed that One Nation's policy for nuclear energy would be at the "world's cheapest price", a claim contrary to modelling by the CSIRO on the cost of comparative energy production.